 The Company pays royalties to the Malaysian Government based upon 5% of the market value of gold produced and an additional 2% to the PKNP (Pahang State Development Corporation) for gold produced from the Buffalo Reef ore.
-For Q1 2014, royalties paid per ounce was \$65 compared to \$72 paid in Q1 2013.
+For Q2 fiscal 2014, royalties paid per ounce was \$90 compared to \$120 paid in Q2 fiscal 2013.
 The decrease in royalties paid per ounce quarter over quarter was mainly due to lower gold prices, the amount of gold sold in the current period, as well as timing and quantity of gold outturn.
+For the six months ended December 31, 2013, royalties paid was \$74 per ounce compared to \$95 per ounce for the same period in fiscal 2013.
+The decrease in royalty paid per ounce year over year was mainly due to the reduction in the average gold spot price.